 There are several ways to make a career out of flying.
-Though most international students’ minds jump straight to commercial airline pilot, another option for pilots who have received their instrument rating and Commercial Pilot certificate might choose to pursue a Flight Instructor certificate and start their career as a flight instructor.
+Though the most commonly thought-of career option is that of a commercial airline pilot, many students who have received their instrument rating and Commercial Pilot certificate might choose instead to pursue a Flight Instructor certificate and start their career as a flight instructor.
 There are many reasons pilots might choose to become flight instructors.
 These reasons include:

 Option to move on to work as a commercial airline pilot.The most common reason people become flight instructors is to gain experience.
 Working as a commercial airline pilot is one of the most coveted positions in the aviation field, and airlines require pilots to have a great deal of experience before the airline will even consider hiring the pilot.
 Working as a flight instructor is a great way for international students to gain flying experience in order to achieve their ultimate goal of becoming a commercial airline pilot.

 Ability to work for yourself.As a flight instructor, international students have a choice: they can either work for an educational institution or open a flight program of their own.
 This is an extremely attractive option for flight instructors who are more independent and want to work for themselves.
 With luck and talent, the business will flourish and become highly successful.

 Rewards of being a teacher.When asked what they love most about their jobs, the first answer most flight instructors give is the thrill of imparting knowledge to their students.
 Any teacher or instructor knows the exhilaration of seeing a student finally “get” something that you’ve been teaching them.
 This is no different for flight instructors.
 Knowing that you are responsible for another person’s education is extremely satisfying.